White Fathers: History

 In 1898, the establishment of the Chilubula mission by Bishop Joseph Dunpont of the Nyasa Vicariate marked the beginning of the White Fathers' mission in Lubemba.
 This expansion allowed the society to extend its influence further than any other missionary organization in northern Rhodesia.
 By the mid-1930s, the White Fathers had established approximately twenty missions, primarily in present-day northern and Luapula provinces, with a smaller presence in the eastern Province of Zambia.

 Additionally, much of the documentation on the Luganda, spoken in Uganda—such as grammars, dictionaries, and individual articles—is available in English or French.
 This can be traced back to the French Catholic missionary congregation of the White Fathers and their influence during the colonial period, between 1885 and 1921.
 The White Fathers, who arrived in the Lake Victoria region in 1879, published six Luganda grammars and dictionaries in French.

+Missionaries in the Lake Victoria area actively worked to learn and use local languages, such as Luganda in their work.
+This was advantageous for them in their goal to integrate themselves into the community and assimilate to the culture.

 White Father missionaries in French Algeria ransomed a young slave, Adrien Atiman, and arranged for his education.
 Atiman later became a medical catechist with the White Fathers at Karema and is known for providing a significant autobiographical account of his enslavement, subsequent freedom, and integration into the White Fathers' mission.

 In 1882, at the request of the Holy See, the White Fathers established St. Anne's Seminary in Jerusalem to train Greek Melchite clergy of that rite.
 The seminary operated until 1967.
 In 1894, a mission was founded in French Sudan (now Mali).

+The Missionaries of Africa experienced more conversions among the LoDagaa in northern Ghana in 1932, during a period of drought and political issues.

+Missionaries in northwestern Ghana also got converts through gaining their trust and credibility by healing them.
+They also used education and through building bonds with local community, and the overall appeal to emotion helped locals have less fear towards conversion to Christianity.